British climber who died in Everest 'death zone' had feared overcrowding on summit's slopes

 With each climber normally accompanied by at least one Sherpa, the mountain could see more than 750 people trekking to the summit this season.

-Garrett Madison of the U.S. based Madison Mountaineering company that sponsors climbers to Mount Everest said many were not well qualified or prepared climbers and lacked the support necessary to ascend and descend safely.
+Garrett Madison of the US-based Madison Mountaineering company that sponsors climbers to Mount Everest said many were not well qualified or prepared climbers and lacked the support necessary to ascend and descend safely.

-Mr Madison told Reuters: "If they were with a strong and experienced team they would have likely been fine, but with minimal support, once something goes wrong it's tough to get back on course."
+Madison told Reuters: "If they were with a strong and experienced team they would have likely been fine, but with minimal support, once something goes wrong it's tough to get back on course."